ThunderFly-aerospace/docs/avionics/TFUNIPAYLOAD01/index.md

 * Logged automatically by the autopilot (if configured correctly)
 * Forwarded to the Ground Control Station (GCS) with software such as QGroundControl or [TF-ATMON](/instruments/TF-ATMON)

-The [TF-ATMON system](/instruments/TF-ATMON) is specifically optimized to receive and process such sensor data using MAVLink Tunnel messages, while enabling the TF-ATMON system to visualize and geolocate the sensor measurements in time and space.
+The [TF-ATMON system](/instruments/TF-ATMON) is designed to receive and process such sensor data in the form of MAVLink Tunnel messages.
+That enabling the TF-ATMON system to visualize and geolocate the sensor measurements in time and space.
 This allows users to quickly gain insight into the measured environment without requiring any sensor-specific firmware changes in PX4 or ArduPilot.

 ### Advantages of the MAVLink Tunnel Approach

 * **No firmware modification** of PX4 or ArduPilot is necessary
 * **Standardized MAVLink interface** allows inspection and logging tools (QGC, uLog, MAVSDK)
-* **Sensor abstraction**: Only the payload firmware knows the sensor-specific protocol and interface
+* **Sensor abstraction**: Only the TFUNIPAYLOAD01's firmware knows the sensor-specific protocol and interface
 * **Flexible and portable**: The same approach works across multiple autopilot flight stacks

 ## Integration Workflow

-1. **Connect your sensor** to one of the TFUNIPAYLOAD01's UART or analog interfaces.
+1. **Connect your sensor** to one of the TFUNIPAYLOAD01's digital or analog interfaces.
 2. **Develop a small Arduino sketch** for the ATmega1284P to:
    * Read data from the sensor
    * Format it as a `MAVLink TUNNEL` message
    * Send it via serial port to the autopilot